 5. Hydrate even at party time.

-Start little, keep tabs on your development, and appreciate feeling good, looking better, and realizing that you're showing extra concern for your hard-working body.
+Start small, monitor your progress, and appreciate feeling good, looking better, and realizing you're showing extra concern for your hard-working body.

 ← Older Post Newer Post →